What is LOLER – Lifting Operations and Lifting Equipment Regulations 1998?

 what is LOLER

-Lifting operations are performed by workers on a daily basis in a wide range of workplaces, from healthcare facilities to warehouses and construction sites.
+Lifting operations are performed daily in a wide range of workplaces, from healthcare facilities to warehouses and construction sites.
 When carried out incorrectly, lifting operations can cause serious injuries and can even result in fatalities.

-LOLER is legislation that was introduced to cover all lifting operations conducted for work purposes.
-This legislation places responsibilities and duties on anyone who owns, operates or has control over lifting equipment.
+LOLER is legislation covering all lifting operations conducted for work purposes.
+It places responsibilities and duties on anyone who owns, operates or has control over lifting equipment.
 The purpose of LOLER is to ensure that all equipment used in lifting operations in the workplace is safe for use.

-In the following sections, we will provide a definition of LOLER, explain its principles, what equipment it covers and detail what duties are placed on workers and employers.
+In the following sections, we will provide a definition of LOLER, explain its principles, what equipment it covers and what duties it places on workers and employers.

 What Does LOLER Stand For?

-LOLER is the acronym commonly used for the Lifting Operations and Lifting Equipment Regulations 1998, enforced and overseen by the HSE.
+LOLER is the acronym commonly used for the Lifting Operations and Lifting Equipment Regulations 1998, enforced and overseen by the Health and Safety Executive (HSE).
 The HSE developed LOLER for the Health and Safety Commission in order to further strengthen the 1992 Manual Handling Regulations.
 It was made law under the Health and Safety at Work Act 1974 and expands on the obligations stipulated by the Provision and Use of Work Equipment Regulations 1998.

 LOLER Training